JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 specifying nonlinearities in a learnable (via the parameters) but constrained form.
 They are essentially a way of incorporating prior domain-specific knowledge of the structural relations between the inputs and outputs.
-Given this way of looking at the two, both methods tradeoff advantages and disadvantages, making them complementary tools for modeling.
+Given this way of looking at the two, both methods trade off advantages and disadvantages, making them complementary tools for modeling.
 It seems like a clear next step in scientific practice to start putting them together in new and exciting ways!